-- These numbers don’t show that many dentists spend the first 20 to 25 years of their careers saddled with loan payments along with student loan balances that don’t seem to change — and continue to grow in many cases.
+- These numbers don’t show that many dentists spend the first 20 to 25 years of their careers saddled with private or federal student loan payments along with student loan balances that don’t seem to change — and continue to grow in many cases.

 - The cost of paying back the loans will be higher than the actual loan balance.